-“The Florentine ribollita, the queen of Tuscan cuisine!
+“The Florentine ribollita, queen of Tuscan cuisine!

 Other recipes to try